jlangch/venice/doc/readme/datatypes-custom.md

 modelling primitive types like longs, strings, and maps are not as expressive as we're used with languages that have a type system.

-Even though Venice will never progess into a statically typed language, the ability to define custom types will make a domain model more expressive.
+Even though Venice will never progress into a statically typed language, the ability to define custom types will make a domain model more expressive.

 Venice is validating the instantiation of the custom types by checking the values for type compliance.
 With value immutability the instantiated values are guaranteed to be valid for their lifetime.

+Due to the dynamic nature of Venice, function arguments are not type checked implicitly, if required so preconditions can be added.

 Venice custom types are composed from 'smaller' types: